Ivovis/week-10-assignment/README.md

             return (jsonData)
 ```

-Note that the database connections need to be created within the scope of each route function, this is because the fastAPI package runs each of these is a different thread
+Note that the database connections need to be created within the scope of each route function, this is because the fastAPI package runs each of these in a different thread

 ---